 On one of my computer screens I have a picture of a road that disappears into tuly fog.

-It reminds me of traveling to the mountains.
+It reminds me of traveling to the mountains in California along Jack Tone Road or headed south toward Corcoran.
 Sometimes, not very often, we became shrouded in tuly fog.
 It was thick and clearly dangerous for travelers.
 My father would slow down and dim the headlights that reflected back at us.
 Sometimes I thought we should turn off our lights and let the self-illuminated fog light our way.
-I was taught that we needed to be concerned with what we were going toward, but also what lay behind us as well.
+I was taught that we needed to be concerned with what lay behind us as well as what lay ahead.
 The rear red lights would tell others, “we are here.”

 Traveling cautiously forward, we became quiet, the radio was turned off, our eyes widened and our ears listened as we concentrated and stared into…nothing.